-As of December 31, 2023 and 2022, the carrying value of the Group's financial assets and liabilities, excluding financial assets at FVOCI because its fair value cannot be reliably measured, are equal to or approximate their respective fair value.
+As of December 31, 2024 and 2023, the carrying value of the Group's financial assets and liabilities are equal to or approximate their respective fair value.

-Cash and cash equivalents, trade and other receivables, loans to employees presented under 'other current assets', trade and other payables (excluding contract liabilities and others), short-term loans, dividend payables and due to related parties
+Cash and cash equivalents, trade and other receivables, due from a related party, loans to employees presented under 'other current assets', trade and other payables (excluding provisions and others), loans, and due to related parties.